Home | Energy | Nuclear | Electricity | Climate Change | Lighting Control | Contacts | Links |

 FUEL ASSEMBLY GEOMETRY:

-If the the assembly of fissionable atoms is shaped like a pancake the outside surface area of the assembly is large compared to its volume, so most of the emitted neutrons escape from the assembly without being captured by other atoms, making R less than zero, which causes N to exponentially decrease over time.
+If the the assembly of fissionable atoms is shaped like a thin pancake the outside surface area of the assembly is large compared to its volume, so most of the emitted neutrons escape from the assembly without being captured by other atoms, making R less than zero, which causes N to exponentially decrease over time.

 If the assembly of atoms is shaped like a sphere, which has a relatively small outside surface area as compared to its volume, then R can be greater than zero, which causes N to exponentially increase over time.
 That situation is known as a rapid chain reaction.